onchonga-programmer/smart_library/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Create a Pull Request

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 📞 Support

 For support and questions:
 - Create an issue in the GitHub repository
-- Contact the development team
-- Check the documentation wiki

 ## 🏆 Acknowledgments